saf-dmitry/taskpaper-mode/README.md

 - `t`: Show a filtered view of the items that contain the tag under cursor (`taskpaper-query-tag-at-point`).

-- `/`: Prompt for a regexp and show a filtered view with all matches highlighted (`taskpaper-occur`).
+- `/`: Prompt for a regular expression and show a filtered view with all matches highlighted (`taskpaper-occur`).

 - `C-c C-c`: Remove highlights (`taskpaper-occur-remove-highlights`).